Tzienom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "head +3 iacta | tail -3" will display the third line.

 "echo "Best School" > "\*\\\\'\"Best School\"\\'\\\\*$\?\*\*\*\*\*:)"" will create a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) with the "Best School" content in it.

+"ls -la > ls_cwd_content" writes the result of ls -la into ls_cwd_content.
+If the file already exists, it overwrites it, if not, it creates it.